trozware/troznet/_posts/2016-02-29-learning-swift-generics.md

 let largeArray: [CGFloat] = [
     1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0
 ]
-let smallArray = endOfArray(largeArray, numberOfElementsToInclude: 3)
+let smallArray = endOf(array: largeArray, numberOfElementsToInclude: 3)

 let largeArrayInt = [ 	// type inferred to be Int
     1, 2, 3, 4, 5, 6, 7, 8, 9, 10
 ]
-let smallArrayInt = endOfArray(largeArrayInt, numberOfElementsToInclude: 7)
+let smallArrayInt = endOf(array: largeArrayInt, numberOfElementsToInclude: 7)
 {% endhighlight %}

 You do not have to specify what `T` is when calling the function, that will be inferred from the supplied data.